caporta/pyint/notes/functions.md

 Functions
 =========

+- **first-class functions**
+  - functions can be treated like any other object
+    - passed as function arguments
+    - returned from functions

 - **callable instances**
   - `__call__()`
   - can grant a class instance the ability to be called like a function